wdnlotm/bulk2sc_GMVAE/_5_scRNA_generation/README.md

 1. create pseudo-bulk RNA-seq data from the scRNA-seq data, `rna_file`, in the test data.
 2. perform TPM-normalization using the `genelenfile`.
 3. trim genes using the gene list used in `scTAPE` training.
-4. produce outputs: `pred_prop`, predicted proportion and `cell_count`, the number of cells in the input scRNA-seq data.
+4. produce outputs: `pred_prop`, predicted proportion and `total_count`, the number of cells in the input scRNA-seq data.

 ```
 cell_counts = [round(x) for x in pred_prop*cell_count]